Salt and Pepper Shrimp

 4.57 from 32 votes

-Easy and quick Chinese style salt and pepper shrimp served in a plate.
+Chinese salt and pepper shrimp served on a plate.

 Want to Save This Recipe?